-Scalia is working out details with Linda Dianto of the National Lighthouse Museum in Staten Island to have the Romer Shoal Lighthouse affiliated in some way with the museum as well as a tour to take people out to the lighthouse.
+Scalia is working out details with Linda Dianto of the National Lighthouse Museum in Staten Island to have the Romer Shoal Lighthouse affiliated in some way with the museum due to the lighthouse's past history with the General Lighthouse Depot, as well as tours to take people out to the lighthouse.

 Directions:This lighthouse sits about 2.5 miles off of the northern tip of Sandy Hook (Fort Hancock), and would best be viewed from a boat.
 I used a telelphoto lens and walked a ways through sand to get a few distant shots.

 Accesss: The lighthouse is owned by John Vincent Scalia.
 The tower is closed.View more Romer Shoal Lighthouse pictures